ocaml/ocaml.org/data/problems/diag.md

 sequence; the second element of the returned sequence is the second element of the second sequence; the third element of the returned sequence is the third element of the third sequence; and so on.

-By taking the first element of the first sequence, the second element of the second sequence